By Chet Yarbrough

 The underlying theme of “Homeland Elegies” is that corporations have diminished the ideals of Adam Smiths’ theory of capitalism.

 All races, colors, creeds, and religions succumb to the Hobbesian faults of being human.
 Only empathy for others can blunt the ill effects of corporatism and the wealth machine that feeds on the lives of the poor and near poor.

 The author expands this argument in the elegy of a wealthy Black American who understands why Trump will win the 2016 election.
 This wealthy lawyer recognizes the link between corporate wealth and discrimination.
 He can see Trump will be elected in 2016 because White America wishes to maintain control of corporate wealth.

 The counter to Trumpism in this American’s mind is to fight for control of corporate wealth; not to empathize with the poor, homeless, and non-white populations because it is a waste of time.

 The S.P.A.C. (special, purpose acquisition company) movement reinforces this Black American’s argument.

-Corporate wealth is a superpower created by the faults of human nature (namely greed).
+Corporate and personal wealth are often experienced as a superpower created by the faults of human nature (namely greed).
 Citizens are not seen empathetically but only as transactions between company and customer.

 Corporations see individual citizens and consuming customers as fodder for economic growth.